lemonsqueeze/OpenWRTQuotas/README.md

 =========================

 Implements download quotas per mac address on a Linux router.
-At the moment it focuses on [OpenWrt](http://openwrt.org) but shouldn't be hard to make it work on other distributions.
+At the moment it focuses on [OpenWrt](http://openwrt.org) but shouldn't be hard to adapt to other distributions.

 ### Scenario